Harry Potter and the Sorcerer's Stone (Game Boy Color)

 You don't have enough Spell Points to cast this spell!

 - These four messages refer to the four deck types Harry can choose from in the beginning of the game.
-They are colour coded to represent each house as well.
+They are color coded to represent each house as well.
 In the final version, they are replaced with Justus Pilliwickle, Gulliver Pokeby, Gregory The Smarmy and Merwyn The Malicious respectively.

 You will be collecting the Gryffindor Deck!